talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

         - Allocations of new student (220120001): COMP100: S20, MATH130: S27, STAT130: S43.
 The other 2 added course requests (for the students
          who were modified) for STAT130 was also S43

+- Solving using SeparateModifiedInputProcessing.py (to not get any perturbations)
+        - 'Updated solution''s solution.xml file is now only the solution for the new course requests
+    - Updated solution: 211031_111738
+        - 5/5 [100%] course requests assigned
+        - Solver took 0.01m (0.38s)
+        - Complete solution found

 ##### Scenario 2
 - Student modifications:
     - similar to Scenario 1, just removing the added STAT130 course request from the student 220112256